cce-uzk/AIChatPageComponent/README.md

 5. **Models**: Your AI service must provide an OpenAI-compatible `/v1/models` endpoint returning model arrays
 6. **Testing**: Thoroughly test all functionality with your specific setup

-**Note**: This plugin requires access to a RAMSES-compatible AI service with proper API authentication.
+**Note**: This plugin requires access to a OSKI.nrw AI service with proper API authentication.
 Contact your system administrator for setup assistance.